60 MINUTES $TBD

 Statement of Inclusivity

 With decades of experience and an open heart, I am sensitive to the unique needs of couples in the Greater Los Angeles area.
-I’ve successfully worked with straight couples, same-sex couples, trans couples, couples with diverse backgrounds, couples raising a child with medical needs, married and unmarried couples, couples with complex histories, and couples who simply want to deepen their relationship.
+I’ve successfully worked with straight couples, same-sex couples, couples with diverse backgrounds, couples raising a child with medical needs, married and unmarried couples, couples with complex histories, and couples who simply want to deepen their relationship.

 If you have other concerns, then contact me and we can discuss.
 I am also happy to offer referrals to other amazing therapists in the area.